NextronSystems/asgard-manual/setup/components.rst

 If you are in a time critical engagement and need to proceed with the installation, you can just confirm the displayed (and technically invalid) FQDN and change it later (before you deploy your Agents).
-To do this, see :ref:`troubleshooting/certificates:regenerate asgard server certificate agent communication`
+For remediation please see our `Knowledge Base <https://support.nextron-systems.com/>`_.

 Proxy and NTP Settings
 ~~~~~~~~~~~~~~~~~~~~~~